chesstabbako/testbz/README.md

 Download the project and you may run on the console "php artisan serve", it usually throws http://127.0.0.1:8000/ on local.
 You just need to add "api" after it and then use the diferent routes for the tasks.

 -Please, don't forget to run the migrations to avoid issues: "php artisan migrate".
-Continue reading or more datails...
+Continue reading for more datails...

 The DB used for this project was MySql.